-How to wear over the knee flat boots
+How to wear flat shoes: over the knee flat boots

 The goal is to select a tasteful and classy outfit to pair with your boots.
 We recommend selecting a conservative item of clothing or something that of heavy material.
 Do not show much skin between your hemline and the top of your boots.
 We also recommend going with suede material, which is still bold enough without adding an overtly risque look of leather.

 You could wear over your skinny jeans, keeping the rest of your outfit very classy (as below), or try with a maxi dress which features a side split to show off your boots.